Dentatorubral–pallidoluysian atrophy

 Dentatorubral–pallidoluysian atrophy (DRPLA) is an autosomal dominant spinocerebellar degeneration caused by an expansion of a CAG repeat encoding a polyglutamine tract in the atrophin-1 protein.
-It is also known as Haw River Syndrome and Naito–Oyanagi disease.
+It is also known as Haw River syndrome and Naito–Oyanagi disease.
 Although this condition was perhaps first described by Smith et al. in 1958, and several sporadic cases have been reported from Western countries, this disorder seems to be very rare except in Japan.
+A cluster of cases was found in south Wales.

 There are at least eight neurodegenerative diseases that are caused by expanded CAG repeats encoding polyglutamine (polyQ) stretches (see: Trinucleotide repeat disorder).
 The expanded CAG repeats create an adverse gain-of-function mutation in the gene products.
 Of these diseases, DRPLA is most similar to Huntington's disease.